Call4Cloud | MMP-C | Autopilot | Device Preparation

 Quality Updates: International Preview of Mystery

-This huge blog will about deploying Quality Updates, the Update Health Tools, and an alternative method to deploy the Quality Updates with proactive remediations within an hour!
+This huge blog will be about deploying Quality Updates, the Update Health Tools, and an alternative method to deploy the Windows Quality Updates with proactive remediations within an hour!

 Of course, with the latest Printer Nightmare issue, we needed to update some devices quickly.
-Even with the update installed you are still vulnerable and you will get some issues with label printers with this update.
-But that’s not what this blog will be about.
+Even with the update installed, you are still vulnerable, and you will have some issues with label printers with this update.
+But that’s not what this blog is about.

 1. Introduction